mwtan/jel/README.md

 - No casting
 - No variable declaration (not needed since new variables are created automatically)
 - No arrays
-- No bitwise or shift operators
+- No bitwise shift operators
 - No break or continue to a named label within while, do, and for loops.
 Normal break and continue statements in loops and conditional statements are allowed.</li>
 - No synchronize
 - No throwing or catching exceptions